MARKJ78/react-sass-template/readme.md

 ###To use this template, Download or clone this repo.

-git clone https://github.com/MARKJ78/react-sass-template.git <NEW APP NAME>
+git clone https://github.com/MARKJ78/react-sass-template.git {NEW APP NAME}

 ###set up env.